 What We Offer to the Public

-Connection: Through our directory of nearly 3,000 genealogy professionals, we help members of the public locate and connect with professional genealogists around the world.
+Connection: Through our directory of more than 2,000 genealogy professionals, we help members of the public locate and connect with professional genealogists around the world.
 By evaluating the experience, knowledge, and skills of the listed genealogists our members’ profiles can assist in selecting the right person for your project.

 Information: Education is at the heart of what we do.
 We educate potential clients and the public about what to expect from a professional genealogist.
 We expect our members to stay current in our ever-expanding field by participating in required continuing education.
 Learn more about hiring a member of APG.

-Advocacy: Our active participation in the Records Preservation and Access Committee and the efforts of our members across the nation and around the world help to keep genealogical records open and accessible.
+Advocacy: Our active participation in the Records Preservation and Access Coalition and the efforts of our members across the nation and around the world help to keep genealogical records open and accessible.

 Protection: Each member annually agrees to abide by the APG Code of Ethics and Professional Practices and also reports their compliance to the continuing professional education requirement.
 In the event that a contracting member of the public believes that an APG member has violated the APG Code of Ethics and Professional Practices, he or she may file a complaint with the Professional Review Committee for adjudication.